RHODE ISLAND—Father Peter Clarke, retired pastor of St. Edward Church in Murphy Village, S.C., died Feb. 18, 2020. He was 92.

 Father Clarke also took on numerous administrative assignments for the diocese, including director of Propagation of the Faith, Continuing Education of Priests, and the Holy Childhood Association.
 He also served on the Presbyteral Council and College of Consultors.
 He served the National Federation of Priests and earned the Algernon Sydney Sullivan Award from Wofford College in 1975.Father Clarke was also an advocate of the immigrant.
 He served as a member of the USCCB’s Advisory Committee for the Office of Pastoral Care of Refugees and Migrants.
 He said it was the wanderer, St. Benedict Joseph Labre, an 18th century tramp and beggar, who inspired him.“I feel very much that we are called to search,” the priest told The Miscellany in 2002.His desire to learn never ended.
 At age 86, he enrolled in a nanophysics class at the University of South Carolina.

 Father Clarke is survived by his sister sister Anne T. Clarke, also formerly of North Augusta, SC and three nephews Daniel E. Clarke (Susann) of Cumberland, RI; Steven M. Clarke (Susan) of North Kingstown, RI;Robert P. Clarke (Christine) of Cape Cod, MA; and five great-nieces and nephews.
 He was predeceased by his sister, Sr. Margaret Clarke, IHM, and brother, William V. Clarke, Jr.Messages of condolence may be sent to Mr. Clarke, 257 Wickford Court, North Kingstown, RI 02852.

-To plant a tree in memory of Father Peter Clarke, STD, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Father Peter Clarke, STD, please visit our floral store.